Trip Cancellation Travel Insurance Plans Frequently Asked Questions (FAQs)

 Q. What date do I use for my initial trip deposit date?

 A. Count the earliest day you paid any money, arranged for frequent flyer tickets or gave your credit card number.
-Learn more
+Click here to learn more about the Initial Trip Deposit Date

 Q. What do I use for my travel dates?